 When to use ‘buen’

-Just as ‘bueno’, ‘buen’ is also an adjective and, therefore, it follows the same rules: it must agree in number and gender with the noun that is describing.
-Unlike ‘bueno’, ‘buen’ goes before the noun.
-As a result, it could be translated either for ‘good’ or ‘nice’.
+Like ‘bueno’, ‘buen’ is also an adjective and, therefore, it follows the same rules: it must agree in number and gender with the noun that is describing.
+However, unlike ‘bueno’, ‘buen’ always goes before the noun and it means ‘good’ or ‘nice’.

 Notice that these previous examples are based on a person’s opinion.
-The fact that someone thinks that a movie or book is good doesn’t mean that all people are going to think the same.
+The fact that someone thinks that a movie or book is good doesn’t mean that all people are going to share that same opinion.

 As a synonym of ‘a lot’

 In informal Spanish, people use the word ‘buen’ as a synonym of ‘a lot’.
-However, in this case, you have to add the following structure to your sentence.
+However, in this case, you have to add the following elements to your sentence.

 Verb + un + buen + noun

-- ‘Bueno’ is an adjective and it goes after a noun.
-It’s the translation of ‘good’ and we use it to describe the personality of a person or the quality of objects and activities.
-When working with the verb ‘estar’, ‘bueno’ becomes an informal phrase to express that a person is attractive.
+- Bueno is an adjective and it goes after a noun.
+It means ‘good’ and we use it to describe the personality of a person or the quality of objects and activities.

-- ‘Buen’ is also an adjective and is placed before the noun.
+- Buen is also an adjective and is placed before the noun.
 Depending on the context, it could be translated as ‘good’ or ‘nice’.
-We use this adjective to describe our opinion about a situation or to express our personal judgment.